snehaklaus/Meditrack/README.md

 - 🔒 45+ automated tests ensuring reliability

 **What's Next:** Expanding test group to 100+ users to measure medication adherence improvements and healthcare provider adoption.

 ---

+## 🧪 Trial Mode

+MediTrack includes a built-in **Trial Mode** so users can explore the app without creating an account.

+This allows:
+- Instant access to core features
+- No authentication friction
+- Quick testing of UI and workflows

+Perfect for demos, quick evaluations, and first-time users.

+---